 Be reassured that natural omega-3 DHA-rich oil like Ascent Nutrition’s Algae Oil DHA gives all the DHA needed for the body to harness these secrets-to-life lipids for health benefits in the body and brain.

-Additionally and most importantly, algae oil is backed by at least 12 different human clinical studies and is shown to build up DHA levels in the human body.
+Additionally and most importantly, algae oil is backed by at least 12 different human clinical studies that show a range of beneficial physiological effects and algae oil has been shown to build up DHA and EPA levels in the human body.
 (See references below my bio at the end of this article.)

-In order to build up one’s levels of DHA in the body, the science shows that 1,000-2,000 mg of algae DHA per day over a period of 3-6 months can do just this and will also help support the brain, nervous system and the process of neurogenesis.
+In order to build up one’s levels of DHA in the body, the science shows that a total of 1,000-2,000 mg of DHA and EPA per day over a period of 3-6 months can do just this and can also help support the brain, nervous system and the process of neurogenesis.